michelepatella/mmeletricarservice.it/README.md

 📊 **Data Insights**

-> **Insights from 200+ interactions on used car pages monthly help the business to understand customer preferences and guide strategy.**
+> **Insights from 200+ clicks on used car pages monthly help the business to understand customer preferences and guide strategy.**

 <br>